Monomol/WindowsShutdownFromSleep/README.md

 ## Disclaimer
 * I renounce any responsibility for any damages (most likely loss of your data) caused by my code.
 I created this with the best intentions, but I cannot guarantee this code works the way intended.
 Use it at your own risk.
-* This code used to be run manually, and this automated version has not been that thoroughly tested.Feel free to report any bugs you find or propose changes.
+* This code used to be run manually, and this automated version has not been that thoroughly tested.
+Feel free to report any bugs you find or propose changes.